oddlama/autokernel/README.md

 Autokernel is a tool to manage your kernel configuration that guarantees semantic correctness.
 It checks symbol assignments for validity using a native bridge to the kernel's Kconfig interface and ensures that your configuration doesn't silently break on kernel updates.

-- 🧰 Configuration via Lua / kconfig configuration
--  Automatically find satisfying assignments for a symbols and its dependencies
-- Integrate an initramfs in a two-stage kernel build
-- Write your configuration using classical kconfig files or in lua if you require conditionals or more complex logic.
-- Supports all kernels since version `4.2`
+Next time a config option is removed or renamed (like when `CONFIG_THUNDERBOLT` was merged under `CONFIG_USB4`), you will notice.

+It provides a configuration framework which understands the semantics behind symbols, their dependencies and allowed values and enforces these rules when generating the final `.config` kernel configuration file.

+It is able to automatically resolve symbol dependencies and show useful diagnostics to help you solve configuration errors.
+The configuration itself can be written using traditional kconfig files or by using the more flexible and powerful lua scripting api, which allows for more complex logic and compatibility with multiple kernel versions.

+All kernel versions back to `v4.2.0` are supported.

-## Installation \& Usage
+## Installation \& Quickstart

 Autokernel can be installed with cargo: